 Today's cosmology is based on a cosmological model that contains various parameters that need to be determined precisely, such as the matter density parameter Ω_m or the dark energy density parameter Ω{Λ} .
-Weak gravitational lensing is believed to be the most promising tool to understand the nature of dark matter and to constrain the cosmological parameters used to describe the Universe because it provides a method to map directly the distribution of dark matter (see (Bartelmann and Schneider, 2001; Mellier, 1999; Schneider, 2003; Albrecht et al., 2006; Munshi et al., 2008)).
+Weak gravitational lensing is believed to be the most promising tool to understand the nature of dark matter and to constrain the cosmological parameters used to describe the Universe because it provides a method to map directly the distribution of dark matter (see [6, 61, 70, 1, 64]).
 From this dark matter distribution, the nature of dark matter can be better understood and better constraints can be placed on dark energy, which affects the evolution of structures.
 Gravitational lensing is the process by which light from distant galaxies is bent by the gravity of intervening mass in the Universe as it travels towards us.
 This bending causes the images of background galaxies to appear slightly distorted, and can be used to extract important cosmological information.